 - If you have any questions about Lopressor tablets, please talk with your doctor, pharmacist, or other health care provider.

-- Lopressor tablets is to be used only by the patient for whom it is prescribed.
+- Lopressor tablets are to be used only by the patient for whom it is prescribed.
 Do not share it with other people.